Good Neighbor Citizenship® Company Grants

 - Disaster recovery

 Strong neighborhoods are the foundation of a strong society.
 We're committed to maintaining the vibrancy of our communities by assisting nonprofits that support: affordable housing, first time homeowners, neighborhood revitalization, financial literacy, job training, and small business development.
 Through community outreach and community development grants and investments, State Farm gives back to the neighborhoods it serves and helps develop stronger neighborhoods by reinvesting in the community.
-Our funding is directed toward:
+Our national and local funding is directed toward:

 - Affordable Housing

 - Financial Literacy